webcomponents-cg/community-protocols/proposals/context.md

 **Context API !== Dependency Injection Framework**

 The Context API does not intend to cover all cases and forms of Dependency Injection.
 It does not specify constructor, factory or property injection patterns.
-Its only goal is to formalize the pattern of sharing data across the hierarchy in the DOM, specifically avoiding 'prop drilling' type scenarios.
+Its only goal is to formalize the pattern of sharing data across the hierarchy in the DOM, specifically avoiding *prop drilling* type scenarios.
 Dependency Injection patterns could be implemented using this protocol, but this is not the goal and should remain explicitly outside the scope of Context API for simplicity.

 **Context API is not a state management alternative**